 Lawyers handling personal injury cases involving negligence must prove certain things to the court:

 Proving negligence can be challenging.
 In order to be successful, attorneys must collect evidence and present it to the court in a clear manner.
-At Kennedy, Johnson, Schwab & Roberge, L.L.C., we put extensive work into personal injury cases involving negligence.
+At Kennedy, Johnson, Schwab & Roberge, P.C., we put extensive work into personal injury cases involving negligence.
 We conduct thorough investigations, often visiting the scenes of the accidents, interviewing witnesses, and reviewing police reports and medical records.

 We also partner with experts — such as accident reconstructionists, engineers and medical experts — who can help us explain exactly how the accident happened and how your personal injury affects your life.